kardokiyani/kardokiyani/README.md

 My dream is to be a successful Front-End Developer and hopfully own my own company one day.

 ## 🔭 My plans:
 My plan right now is to finish the study Front-End Development at Noroff, and hopefully start studying Back-End Development at Norrof too after I have finished studying Front-End Development.
 These are my plans for now.
-But I might also search for jbs in the summer.
+But I might also search for jobs in the summer.

 ## 💬 My experience so far:
 - [HTML]()